Regularly Scheduled Meeting - Fourth Tuesday of odd months at 5:30 p.m. in the City Council Chambers

 8. Prepare a written report of commission activities that is provided to the Mayor and Common Council and the State Historic Preservation Officer, and is available to the public.
 This report shall be submitted annually.
 Other reports, as the Council or Commission deem necessary, may be periodically submitted.

-- Jacqui Huntoon - Chairman
+- Jacqui Huntoon - Vice-Chair

 - Paul DeNubilo